Earl of Onslow

-Earl of Onslow, of Onslow in the County of Shropshire and of Clandon Park in the County of Surrey is a title in the Peerage of the United Kingdom.
+Earl of Onslow, of Onslow in the County of Shropshire and of Clandon Park in the County of Surrey, is a title in the Peerage of the United Kingdom.
 It was created in 1801 for George Onslow, 4th Baron Onslow.

 History

 The Onslow family descends from Arthur Onslow, who represented Bramber, Sussex and Guildford in the House of Commons.
-He was the husband of Mary, daughter of Thomas Foote, Lord Mayor of London in 1649, who had been created a Baronet in 1660 (a title which became extinct on his death in 1687).
-In 1674, Onslow was himself created a Baronet in the Baronetage of England, with the precedence of 1660.
+He was married to Mary, the daughter of Thomas Foote, who served as Lord Mayor of London in 1649, and had been created a baronet in 1660 (a title which became extinct on his death in 1687).
+In 1674, Onslow himself was created a baronet in the Baronetage of England, with the precedence of 1660.

-Onslow was succeeded by his son, the second Baronet.
-He was a prominent politician and served as Speaker of the House of Commons from 1708 to 1710 and as Chancellor of the Exchequer from 1713 to 1714.
-In 1716 he was raised to the Peerage of Great Britain as Baron Onslow, of Onslow in the County of Shropshire and of Clandon Park in the County of Surrey, with remainder, failing male issue of his own, to his uncle Denzil Onslow, and afterwards, to the male heirs of his father.
+Onslow was succeeded by his son, the second Baronet, who was a prominent politician and served as Speaker of the House of Commons from 1708 to 1710 and as Chancellor of the Exchequer from 1713 to 1714.
+In 1716, he was raised to the Peerage of Great Britain as Baron Onslow, of Onslow in the County of Shropshire and of Clandon Park in the County of Surrey, with remainder, failing male issue of his own, to his uncle Denzil Onslow, and afterwards, to the male heirs of his father.
 Lord Onslow was succeeded by his son, the second Baron.
 He sat as Member of Parliament for Gatton, Chichester, Bletchingley and Surrey and served as Lord Lieutenant of Surrey.
 His son, the third Baron, represented Guildford in Parliament and served as Lord Lieutenant of Surrey.
 He was heirless on his death in 1776.

 Lord Onslow was succeeded according to the special remainder by his second cousin and heir male of his great-grandfather, who became the fourth Baron.
 He was the son of Arthur Onslow, Speaker of the House of Commons, elder son of Foot Onslow.
-He was Member of Parliament for Rye and Surrey and notably served as Treasurer of the Household and as Lord Lieutenant of Surrey.
+He was a Member of Parliament for Rye and Surrey and notably served as Treasurer of the Household and as Lord Lieutenant of Surrey.
 In May 1776, five months before succeeding in the barony of Onslow, he was raised to the Peerage of Great Britain in his own right as Baron Cranley, of Imber Court in the County of Surrey.
-In 1801 he was further honoured when he was made Viscount Cranley, of Cranley in the County of Surrey, and Earl of Onslow, of Onslow in the County of Shropshire.
+In 1801, he was further honoured when he was made Viscount Cranley, of Cranley in the County of Surrey, and Earl of Onslow, of Onslow in the County of Shropshire.
 The latter titles were in the Peerage of the United Kingdom.
 A grandson, André George Louis Onslow (1784–1853), was a noted composer, and author of thirty string quartets and other works.